-Some observations we made wrt.\ the SRS dataset also apply to the ARG dataset: \begin{itemize} \item For the ASP-based approaches, the solving part is essentially the only relevant component regarding the overall runtime. \item For the SAT-based approaches, solving overall makes up the most relevant part of the runtime composition. \item Wrt.\ the SAT approach for $\icont$, the encoding generation part takes up a larger share of the overall runtime than wrt.\ the SAT approaches for the other five measures. \item Wrt.\ the SAT approach for $\ihs$, the transformation to CNF takes up a larger fraction of the overall runtime than wrt.\ the SAT approaches for the other measures. \end{itemize}
+Some observations we made wrt.\ the SRS data set also apply to the ARG data set: \begin{itemize} \item For the ASP-based approaches, the solving part is essentially the only relevant component regarding the overall runtime. \item For the SAT-based approaches, solving overall makes up the most relevant part of the runtime composition. \item Wrt.\ the SAT approach for $\icont$, the encoding generation part takes up a larger share of the overall runtime than wrt.\ the SAT approaches for the other five measures. \item Wrt.\ the SAT approach for $\ihs$, the transformation to CNF takes up a larger fraction of the overall runtime than wrt.\ the SAT approaches for the other measures. \end{itemize}

-On the other hand, the runtime composition wrt.\ the ARG dataset also provides some new insights (see Figure \ref{fig:runtime-composition-ARG} for an overview of all six measures).
-To begin with, the ratio between the average ASP runtime and the average SAT runtime is smaller than wrt.\ the SRS dataset.
+On the other hand, the runtime composition wrt.\ the ARG data set also provides some new insights (see Figure \ref{fig:runtime-composition-ARG} for an overview of all six measures).
+To begin with, the ratio between the average ASP runtime and the average SAT runtime is smaller than wrt.\ the SRS data set.
 More precisely, an ASP approach is at most roughly $7$ times as fast as its corresponding SAT version ($\iforget$).
-Moreover, in the case of $\ihs$, the SAT-based method is on average even a bit faster than the ASP-based one (see Figure \ref{fig:runtime-composition-ARG-hs}).
-However, this observation has to be taken with a grain of salt---the number instances the ASP-based method could solve is higher than the number of instances the SAT-based approach could solve, and a number of those instances that could be solved by the ASP-based approach but not by the SAT-based one took a rather long time to be solved (i.e., close to the timeout) (see also the respective scatter plot depicted in Figure \ref{fig:scatter-ARG-asp-sat-hs}).
+Moreover, in the case of $\ihs$, the SAT-based method is on average even a bit faster than the ASP-based one.
+However, this observation has to be taken with a grain of salt---the number of instances the ASP-based method could solve is higher than the number of instances the SAT-based approach could solve, and when considering individual knowledge bases, the ASP method was faster in each case (see Figure \ref{fig:scatter-ARG-asp-sat-hs}).